RageKingBanana/AR-with-quiz-TiP-SADproject/README.md

 2021

-Please credit developers upon use/remodel of the system.
+Please credit developers and other collaborators/elements upon use/remodel of the system.

 install vuforia before use